mapoulos/equulus-translations/greek/evagrius_ponticus/Evagrius Ponticus, On Prayer.md

 I will now say what I have also said to the younger monks– happy is the mind that at the time of prayer has obtained complete formlessness.

 # 118
-Happy is the mind that through undistracted praying continually receives more longing for God.
+Happy is the mind that through undistracted praying continually receives greater longing for God.

 # 119
-TODO
+Happy is the mind that at the time of prayer becomes completely detached from material and possessions.

 # 120
 TODO